Depression is feeling sad, blue, unhappy, or down in the dumps. Most people feel this way once in a while.

-Depression - major; Unipolar depression; Major depressive disorder
+Depression - major; Depression - clinical; Clinical depression; Unipolar depression; Major depressive disorder

 Some types of depression run in families.
-Other types occur, even if you have no family history of the illness.
-Anyone can develop depression, even children and teens.
+Other types occur even if you have no family history of the illness.
+Anyone can develop depression, including children and teens.

 Depression may be brought on by:

-- Certain medical conditions, including underactive thyroid, cancer, or long-term pain
+- Certain medical problems, such as underactive thyroid, cancer, or long-term pain

 - Sleeping problems